 Over 200,000 people in the United States are hospitalized each year from complications of influenza (the flu).
 Research has shown that pregnant women are at increased risk for serious complications of the flu.
 Since the best way to protect against the flu is to get vaccinated before flu season, the Centers for Disease Control and Prevention (CDC) recommends that pregnant women and women up to 2 weeks postpartum be vaccinated.

-A number of factors make pregnant women more susceptible to complications associated with the flu.
+A number of factors make pregnant women more likely to have complications associated with the flu.
 For instance, pregnant women’s hearts are working harder, they have decreased lung capacity, and their immunity may be compromised.

 Pregnant women who get the flu are at greater risk for serious illness and even death.
 If you experience flu symptoms (fever over 101ºF, chills, sweating, muscle aches, headache, runny nose, cough, sore throat), call your doctor.
 With proper care, serious complications can be prevented.

-The CDC has approved use of the flu shot for pregnant women.
-The flu shot contains an inactivated flu virus, for pregnant women.
+The CDC has approved the use of the flu shot for pregnant women.
+The flu shot contains an inactivated flu virus.
 However, the nasal-spray flu vaccine, which contains live, weakened flu viruses, is not approved for pregnant women.
 So if you are pregnant, make sure you get a flu shot, not the nasal spray vaccine.

 Since the flu season in North America can begin as early as October and last as late as May, October is the best time to get a flu shot, but you can still get vaccinated any time during the flu season, if you have not been sick with the flu yet.
 If you are pregnant or plan to become pregnant during this year’s flu season, talk to your doctor in advance about getting a flu shot.
 It's important to note that, in some years, there is not always enough vaccine for everyone who needs one, especially early in the season.
 However, the CDC and state public health departments prioritize vaccinating pregnant women.